 Below are some examples of the research topics in our lab.

-Dual Production of Biconvex Particles from Ternary Droplets NEW
+Dual Production of Biconvex Particles from Ternary Droplets

 This study presents a microfluidic method to generate surfactant-laden ternary droplets, enabling the simultaneous fabrication of two biconvex polymeric particles from a single droplet.
 Using two photocurable monomer streams and a silicone oil separator, nanoliter-sized ternary droplets are formed and photopolymerized off-chip.
 The approach doubles production yield compared to Janus droplets and allows precise control of particle size and shape by adjusting flow-rate ratios, offering a versatile and efficient route for producing tailored micro-optical elements and functional materials.